NICE clinical guidelines are recommendations about the treatment and care of people with specific diseases and conditions.

 NICE produces guidance, standards and information on commissioning and providing high-quality healthcare, social care, and public health services.
 We have agreements to provide certain NICE services to Wales, Scotland and Northern Ireland.
 Decisions on how NICE guidance and other products apply in those countries are made by ministers in the Welsh government, Scottish government, and Northern Ireland Executive.
 NICE guidance or other products may include references to organisations or people responsible for commissioning or providing care that may be relevant only to England.

-For all recommendations, NICE expects that there is discussion with the patient about the risks and benefits of the interventions, and their values and preferences.
-This discussion aims to help them to reach a fully informed decision (see also patient-centred care).
+For all recommendations, NICE expects that there is discussion with the person about the risks and benefits of the interventions, and their values and preferences.
+This discussion aims to help them to reach a fully informed decision (see also person-centred care).

 We usually use 'must' or 'must not' only if there is a legal duty to apply the recommendation.
 Occasionally we use 'must' (or 'must not') if the consequences of not following the recommendation could be extremely serious or potentially life threatening.

-We use 'offer' (and similar words such as 'refer' or 'advise') when we are confident that, for the vast majority of patients, an intervention will do more good than harm, and be cost effective.
-We use similar forms of words (for example, 'Do not offer…') when we are confident that an intervention will not be of benefit for most patients.
+We use 'offer' (and similar words such as 'refer' or 'advise') when we are confident that, for the vast majority of people, an intervention will do more good than harm, and be cost effective.
+We use similar forms of words (for example, 'Do not offer…') when we are confident that an intervention will not be of benefit for most people.

-We use 'consider' when we are confident that an intervention will do more good than harm for most patients, and be cost effective, but other options may be similarly cost effective.
-The choice of intervention, and whether or not to have the intervention at all, is more likely to depend on the patient's values and preferences than for a strong recommendation, and so the healthcare professional should spend more time considering and discussing the options with the patient.
+We use 'consider' when we are confident that an intervention will do more good than harm for most people, and be cost effective, but other options may be similarly cost effective.
+The choice of intervention, and whether or not to have the intervention at all, is more likely to depend on the person's values and preferences than for a strong recommendation, and so the healthcare professional should spend more time considering and discussing the options with the person.

-The full guideline, 'Atrial fibrillation: the management of atrial fibrillation' contains details of the methods and evidence used to develop the guideline.
-It is published by the National Clinical Guideline Centre.
+The full guideline, 'Challenging behaviour and learning disabilities: prevention and interventions for people with learning disabilities whose behaviour challenges' contains details of the methods and evidence used to develop the guideline.
+It is published by the National Collaborating Centre for Mental Health.

 The recommendations from this guideline have been incorporated into a NICE pathway.